PatrickDeng0/AlgoTrade/README.md

 Author: Weijie Deng

-As the API instruction, please refer to the link below:
+In the contest, we used RiceQuant as the platform for algorithm trading.
+As for the API instruction or for test, please refer to the link below:

 https://www.ricequant.com/doc/api/python/chn